observeinc/helm-charts/integration/modules/local_sandbox_kind/README.md

 This module is only intended to quickly install the agent helm chart without configuring a k8s cluster yourself and touching helm manually.
 No tests will run here as this module just creates a kind cluster and installs a helm chart in it.

+The purpose is to mimic what `terraform test` does but since terrafrom test destroys the infrastructure, this sandbox allows you to preserve it

 # Local Sandbox